Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 <p align="center"><img alt="Average Accuracy" src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/classifier/eqns/average_accuracy.PNG?raw=true"></p>

 When predictions on a minority class are substantially worse than other predictions -- which may be caused by the small number of training points available -- the average accuracy will be more deeply impacted than the overall accuracy.
+Average accuracy is therefore useful for highlighting low accuracy in rare classes.

 **Confusion matrix**